mrpaulphan/idm231/instructor_materials/assignments/assignment-00.md

 Submit the following items in [Drexel Blackboard](https://learn.dcollege.net/) under **Assignment: Preparation**:

 1. Your URL to your purchased domain (e.g. `http://mywebsite.com`)
-1. Your URL to your Github project page (e.g. `https://github.com/mrpaulphan/idm231`)
+2. Your URL to your Github project page (e.g. `https://github.com/mrpaulphan/idm231`)
+3. A short paragraph about your final project idea and design.
+Feel free to include any images, designs, files (not required).

 Example Submission
 ```
 Domain: http://mywebsite.com
 Github: https://github.com/mrpaulphan
+Final Project Idea:
+A short paragraph about my final project and what i'll be creating.
+This can change in the future but it's forcing me to think about what I want to design/build.
+I've also attached some mockup designs if you want to see it.
 ```

 **Late submissions receive zero points.**